steviecoaster/steviecoaster.github.io/projects.md

 ---
 layout: page
-title: Projects
+title:
 permalink: /projects/
 ---

 # Open Source Projects

 I maintain the [PSSysadminToolkit](https://github.com/steviecoaster/PSSysadminToolkit) on Github.

 The project aims to be a collection of useful Powershell scripts that makes life as a sysadmin just a little bit easier.